Breadcrumbs

 • Certain drugs or medicines (for example some antibiotics)

-Unfortunately, there is no definitive cure for allergies, but you can manage your symptoms or take proactive steps to minimise them through prevention.
-Unfortunately, the best way to minimise allergic reactions is to avoid the allergens that trigger them – but this can be easier said than done!
+Unfortunately, there is no permanent cure for allergies, but you can manage your symptoms or take proactive steps to minimise them through prevention.
+The best way to minimise allergic reactions is to avoid the allergens that trigger them – but this can be easier said than done.

-If you’re suffering from some of the symptoms listed above but aren’t sure what’s causing them, try keeping a diary where you track when and where reactions occur.
-This may help to give you a better idea of what substances to avoid.
+If you’re suffering from some of the symptoms listed above but aren’t sure what’s causing them, try keeping a diary to track when and where reactions occur.
+This may help to give you a better idea of what to avoid.

 • Taking antihistamines (for example, Clarityn)